At a Glance

 How to prepare for a job interview at Beeby Anderson Recruitment

-Since the role involves managing projects and teams, be ready to discuss your previous project management experiences.
-Highlight any instances where you successfully led a team or managed a project from concept to completion, showcasing your leadership abilities.
+Since the role involves managing your own projects, be prepared to talk about your experience in project management.
+Highlight any instances where you've successfully led a team or managed a project from concept to completion.
+Use specific examples to illustrate your ability to liaise with architects, clients, and contractors.